ColCarroll/arviz_pydata_nyc/outline.md

 # Outline

 Thank you for being here.
+I am Colin Carroll.
+I am a data scientist at Freebird in Cambridge, MA, and also an open source contributor in my spare time.
+I have done a lot of work on PyMC3, which inspired this work.
 This is a very exciting talk to give.
 ArviZ is an open source library for visualizing and criticising Bayesian anaylsis in Python.
 We have been working hard on it for about 8 months, and I am really excited to start sharing it with the larger PyData community.

 -------------